UX-Wizards/wizards-wiki/content/en/interest-surveys.md

 ### Notes

-* For a quicker reply to your survey response, please send a DM to the Team Lead that you submitted one.
+<alert> For a quicker reply to your survey response, please send a DM to the Team Lead that you submitted one.</alert>
-* To check who is currently in the team, refer to our page on [Current Teams](https://uxwizardswiki.netlify.app/current-leadership-teams)
+<alert> To check who is currently in the team, refer to our page on [Current Teams](https://uxwizardswiki.netlify.app/current-leadership-teams)</alert>